About

 Our Mission

-Amigos Alados is an international environmental education and friendship project offering instruction on endemic and migratory bird life for elementary students in the Western USA and Mexico.
-We have three primary objectives:
+Amigos Alados is an international environmental education and friendship project offering instruction on endemic and migratory bird life for elementary students in the United States, Mexico, and Canada.
+We have four primary objectives:

 Our Vision

-The Amigos Alados vision is to involve an increasing number of schools in the western United States and Mexico so that we create a widespread conviction that migratory songbirds and their ecosystems can be saved by education and collaborative effort.
+The Amigos Alados vision is to involve an increasing number of schools in the United States, Mexico, and Canada so that we create a widespread conviction that migratory birds and their ecosystems can be saved by education and collaborative effort.
 We hope to inspire our children to seek higher education in the environmental sciences and to continue working to sensitize their larger communities to today’s pressing environmental issues of habitat loss, toxic contamination, global warming, and rapid extinction of species so that together we can find solutions to these problems.

 Project Background

-Amigos Alados or Winged Friends is an exciting educational project between elementary school students in the western United States and Jalisco, Mexico.
+Amigos Alados or Winged Friends is an exciting educational project between elementary and middle school students in the United States, Mexico, and Canada.
 Beginning in the fall of 2007, students at Ross School in Marin County, California, and Primaria Cuauhtemoc in Los Espinos, Jalisco, began studying birds that migrate between the San Francisco Bay Area and the Sierra de Tapalpa and sharing their research and observations with each other.

-Besides helping to sensitize children to the plight of migratory birds and their habitat, Amigos Alados offers an opportunity for a friendship and penpal program between the schools.
-This project is an important way to bring children on both sides of the border together and to enrich their appreciation of the longstanding, close relationship between the environments and cultures of Mexico and the western United States.
+Besides helping to educate our students about birds and their habitats, Amigos Alados offers an opportunity for a friendship and penpal program between the schools.
+This project is an important way to bring children who live on the same migratory flyway together and to enrich their appreciation of the longstanding, close relationship between the environments and cultures of North America.

 Restoring bird habitat.